 The work is located on two sites, the R.E.
-Badger Water Filtration Plant and the San Dieguito Reservoir, which provide water for the Santa Fe Irrigation District and the San Dieguito Water District.
+Badger Water Filtration Plant and the San Dieguito Reservoir.
+The 100-year-old San Dieguito Dam and Reservoir serves as water storage for the Santa Fe Irrigation District and the San Dieguito Water District.
 The project includes design and construction to remove and manage solids, an integral part of the water treatment process.
 The filtration facility treats approximately 40 million gallons of water annually, and the reservoir serves as water storage for the Districts.

 The R.E.
 Badger Filtration Plant is a conventional water treatment plant that was built in 1970.
 It is owned by both the San Dieguito Water District and the Santa Fe Irrigation District.
 While the plant can treat up to 40 million gallons a day, and over 7 billion gallons of potable water a year, mechanical dewatering improvements will increase operational efficiency and decrease process costs.
 This project expands the solids mechanical dewatering system at the filtration plant with improvements including rehabilitation of the existing gravity thickener, modifications to the existing sludge wasting pump station, sludge holding tank, centrifuge feed pump station, centrifuge building, remodeling of the existing centrifuge building, relocation of the existing centrifuge, new centrifuge, new screw and belt conveyors, polymer feed systems, and utility water pump station.